LLNL/b-mpi3/README.md

 For example, pointers are not utilized directly and it is replaced by an iterator-based interface and most data, in particular custom type objects are serialized automatically into messages by the library.
 B-MPI3 interacts well with the C++ standard library, containers and custom data types (classes).

-B.MPI3 is written from scratch in C++14 and it has been tested with many MPI library implementations and compilers, OpenMPI +1.9, MPICH +3.2.1, MVAPICH or Spectrum MPI, using the following compilers gcc +5.4.1, clang +6.0, PGI 18.04.
+B.MPI3 is written from [scratch](https://octo-repo-visualization.vercel.app/?repo=llnl%2Fb-mpi3) in C++17 and it has been tested with many MPI library implementations and compilers, OpenMPI +1.9, MPICH +3.2.1, MVAPICH or Spectrum MPI, using the following compilers gcc +5.4.1, clang +6.0, PGI 18.04.
 (Any standard compliant MPI library can be used.)

 B.MPI3 is not an official Boost library, but is designed following the principles of Boost and the STL.